xiaoyaoyang/kaggle-competition/README.md

 kaggle-competition
 ==================

-This is Bank sharing competition in Kaggle
+This is [Bike Sharing Demand](https://www.kaggle.com/c/bike-sharing-demand) competition in Kaggle.